medusajs/medusa/docs/content/how-to/deploying-gatsby-on-netlify.md

 git push origin main
 ```

-Within a couple of minutes, your Gatsby storefront is and running on Netlify.
+Within a couple of minutes, your Gatsby storefront is up and running on Netlify.

 > If you experience CORS issues in your new setup, you might need to add your storefront url as part of the STORE_CORS environment variable in your server setup.